Updated July 2013.

 What I Review

 I review Young Adult fiction, a limited amount of Middle Grade fiction, and on the rare occasion, cross-over adult fiction.
-I am open to most any genre except nonfiction, though my favorites are listed in the About Me section here.
+I am open to most genres, although my favorites are listed in the About Me section here.

 Accepting Review Copies

-Please also note that I have special consideration for review requests from publishers, independent publicists I have worked with in the past, and authors I have worked with in the past.
+Please be aware that I have special consideration for review requests from publishers, independent publicists I have worked with in the past, and authors I have worked with in the past.

-Also, I do reserve the right to not post anything I consider inappropriate for my audience (or just inappropriate in general), and the views and opinions that authors share on my site aren't necessarily endorsed by me.
+I reserve the right to not post anything I consider inappropriate for my audience or in poor taste, and the views and opinions that authors share on my site aren't necessarily endorsed by me.

 I do not post articles written by unpublished authors.